kevinpalm/red_hat_customers/report.md

 model is very dependable and would be highly valuable, it can't be used in any sort of real work setting.

+In terms of the robustness of the model, it's not too bad.
+When training on only 5,000 people's data, the AUC is seems pretty constantly plus or minus 0.025 of 0.9 AUC.

 ### Justification
-The benchmark model scores 0.987028 AUC and my model scores 0.987882 AUC, so while my model isn't the best it does successfully perform better than some tricky NaN filling.
+The benchmark model scores 0.987028 AUC and my model scores 0.987882 AUC when using all of the training data, so while my model isn't the best it does successfully perform better than some tricky NaN filling.
 It's not a huge difference, but in terms of eliminating the degree of error remaining that's 6.6%.
 At the beginning of this project I defined beating that benchmark as my goal, and I did manage to successfully do that.

 ## V. Conclusion